 The real issue behind these folk etymologies is the difficulty people have of accepting that the word nêhiyaw in Plains Cree is really just a single word with a straightforward meaning.
 In fact, this word exists in most Cree dialects, but never with an initial component nêw-, meaning ‘four,’ as proposed by the first etymology, nor with the initial root nah– as in the second.
 The historical, cross-dialectal, and cross-linguistic data is amply clear about both the original form of the word and its meaning.

 Folk etymologies are always quite interesting as they reveal ways in which people perceive certain aspects of the language they speak.
 There are many other folk etymologies in Cree, but this initial survey will hopefully have peaked your interest in the subject.
-Stay on the look out for these interesting explanations and feel free to share any you may have heard in the comments below!
+Stay on the look out for interesting explanations of Cree words and feel free to share any you may have heard in the comments below!